arnovaill/ssc_exploration/README.md

 # ssc_exploration

 **ssc_exploration** aims at augmenting robotic exploration thanks to the use of semantic scene completion.
 We provide here a ROS package with a ssc node, predicting scene occupancy from the current point of view.
 This package integrate itself into a exploration pipeline developped in collaboration with the autonomous systems lab of ETHZ:https://github.com/ethz-asl/mav_active_3d_planning.git.
-The semantic scene completion itself is based on this repository: https://github.com/waterljwant/SSC.
+The semantic scene completion itself is based on [this repository](https://github.com/waterljwant/SSC).

-In order to integrate the predictions of SSC to the SSC pipeline, modifications to FIESTA, unreal_cv_ros and mav_active_3d_planning were necessary: https://github.com/arnovaill/mav_active_3d_planning https://github.com/arnovaill/unreal_cv_ros https://github.com/arnovaill/FIESTA
+In order to integrate the predictions of SSC to the SSC pipeline, modifications to FIESTA, unreal_cv_ros and mav_active_3d_planning were necessary.
+The modified versions are available here: https://github.com/arnovaill/mav_active_3d_planning https://github.com/arnovaill/unreal_cv_ros https://github.com/arnovaill/FIESTA

 ## Architecture
+For more information about the overall system, please refer to this [report]() or ask

 ![image info](./images/general_architecture.png)